ciraganenicole/Capstone-Project/README.md

 # Capstone-Project

 > This project, the capstone, is made at the end of each module in order to recap all skills we gain during the apprendship period.
-It helps us to master some skills and made researches about what seems not understanding during the program.
+It helps  to master some skills and made researches about what seems not understanding during the program.

 ## Built With